libanWest/QA-Final-Project/README.md

 ## Users

 I created a users table to allow the borrowing and returning of Books.
-This also is a **Many to Many** relationship as a **User can borrow multiple books** and a **Book can be be borrowed by many users**, depending on available copies ofcourse.
+This also is a **Many to Many** relationship as a **User can borrow multiple books** and a **Book can be borrowed by many users**, depending on available copies ofcourse.
 The **available copies** column in the Book table will decrease and increase as Books are borrowed or returned.
 > **Note:** This relationship is managed by the join table **Books_on_loan**.

 **Register User**